lucblassel/MSR_discovery/README.md

   - winnowmap

 Each possible mapping is evaluated using the `mapeval` command in our fork of `paftools.js`.
+Additionaly, a mapping is evaluated on a subset of reads that are mapped to repeated regions of the genome.
 A single `.csv` file with all the evaluation is produced and can be used to generate plots and tables.

 ### Plotting and Tables